France–Netherlands relations: State visits

 In the year 2000, French President Jacques Chirac and his wife Bernadette brought a state visit to the Netherlands.
 They were received by Queen Beatrix and Prime Minister Wim Kok in Amsterdam.
 Afterwards, Chirac and Kok went to The Hague for a visit to the Mauritshuis.

 French President François Hollande visited the Netherlands on 20 January 2014, where he met with King Willem-Alexander, Queen Máxima, and Prime Minister Mark Rutte.
 He also met with the House of Representatives and the Senate, where he addressed the diplomatic and political ties between the two countries.

 In 2016, King Willem-Alexander together with Queen Maxima brought a state visit to France, where they were received by President Hollande in the Élysée Palace.

 On 11 April 2023, French President Emmanuel Macron and his wife Brigitte paid a 2-day state visit to the Netherlands.
 They were received by King Willem-Alexander and Queen Maxima at the Royal Palace of Amsterdam.
 Afterwards, Macron went to The Hague, where he gave a speech about his vision on the future of Europe.

 The next day, Macron and Prime Minister Mark Rutte went to the Rijksmuseum to see an exhibition about Dutch painter Johannes Vermeer.

+International organizations

+Both countries are founding members of the European Union, NATO, the Council of Europe and the United Nations.